Your ASPCC Student Leadership Team 2016-2017 Coming Soon!

 We also organize campus and district programming by hosting events of all kinds year-round.
-The programming division consists of the Social Programs Coordinator, the Environmental Sustainability Coordinator, the Recreation Coordinator, the Middle College Student Ambassador, Clubs and Diversity Retention Coordinators.
+The programming division consists of the Director of Social Programs, Clubs Programs Coordinator and Diversity Retention Coordinators.
 For more information on the kinds of events we host, check out our "Events" page.
 Next to the programming team, we also have an executive team.
-The executive team consists of the Student Body President, the Legislative Director, the Project Specialist and the Communications Coordinator.
+The executive team consists of the Student Body President, the Director of Legislative Affairs and the Director of Social Programs.
 The executive team's collective goal is to address budget issues and funding.
 The last newest team just recently formed this year is a communications team.
-The communications team consists of the Communications Coordinator, the Multimedia Specialist and the Communication Specialist.
 The communications team ensures that all the news and events that would benefit students have been communicated through all mediums available.

-The legislative director is in charge of actively informing and engaging students about political issues and registering people to vote, as well as bringing political issues and candidates to the campus and engaging students in a dialog about legislation and politics.
-For more information about the voter registration, click here.
+The Director of Legislative Affairs is in charge of actively informing and engaging students about political issues and registering people to vote, as well as bringing political issues and candidates to the campus and engaging students in a dialog about legislation and politics.
+More information about the voter registration.

 The Student Body President acts as point of contact between PCC's administration and student government, and works on bringing issues from the PCC administration to the group.
-He is also present at PCC Board Of Directors meetings and is the chair of several committees.
+They are also present at PCC Board Of Directors meetings and is the chair of several committees.

 Starting this year, for the first time, we have the communications team.
 The communications team is in charge of information.
 We make sure that the information will reach as many students as possible through all mediums such as Potty Press and Poster Press, Bookmarks, Websites, Facebook, Posters and Flyers.
 If you have any flyers or blurb that you want us to publish for you on Cascade, please check out this link for more information.

-Last but not least, we have Diversity Retention Clubs that include Black Student Union club (BSU), Asian/Pacific Islanders club (API), M.E.Ch.A., Queer club, Cascade International club, Active Minds club and Native Nation club.
+Last but not least, we have Diversity Retention Coordinators that include Black Student Union club (BSU), International Students club, Latino/a Students club, Queer club, Native Nations club, and the Sustainability club.

 To find out more about us, check our Events page for photos of our events, facilities and staff!

-Please check out general council meetings that are held every Monday from 3-5pm in Terroll Hall, room 112; these are open to the public.
+Please check out general council meetings that are held every Monday from 3-5pm in the Student Union Building Rm.
+204; these are open to the public.

 ASPCC Goal Themes